With new Macs, Apple is switching to its own chip design. It's a risk, but there's good reason for Apple to be hopeful.

-Apple is taking a risk giving Mac computers a brain transplant, swapping out Intel processors for chips of its own design.
-Apple's chips are part of the Arm family of processors -- the kind used in iPhones and iPads -- that have delivered lackluster speed on Windows PCs.
+Apple is taking a risk giving Mac computers a brain transplant, swapping out Intel chips for processors of its own design.
+Apple's processors are part of the Arm family -- the kind used in iPhones and iPads -- that have delivered lackluster speed on Windows PCs.

 But Apple has a chance to give that reputation a speed boost.
 With the A series chips, iPhones have trounced Android phones in performance, according to the Geekbench speed test, and already the iPhone 12 surpasses Intel-based MacBook laptops in some tests.
 The new Mac Arm chips give Apple the opportunity to pack in more circuitry backed up with a bigger battery.